viaskyse/eidas-trustconfig/README.md

 ### Current version

-The current version of the proposal is available here:
+The current version of the study report is available here:
 > [Trust configuration for eIDAS nodes](docs/eidas-trust-configuration.md)